CDC changes school guidance, allowing desks to be closer

-NEW YORK (AP) — Students can safely sit just 3 feet apart in the classroom as long as they wear masks but should be kept the usual 6 feet away from one another at sporting events, assemblies, lunch or chorus practice, the Centers for Disease Control and Prevention said Friday in relaxing its COVID-19 guidelines.
+NEW YORK (AP) — Students can safely sit just three feet apart in the classroom as long as they wear masks but should be kept the usual six feet away from one another at sporting events, assemblies, lunch or chorus practice, the Centers for Disease Control and Prevention said Friday in relaxing its COVID-19 guidelines.

-The revised recommendations represent a turn away from the 6-foot standard that has sharply limited how many students some schools can accommodate.
-Some places have had to remove desks, stagger scheduling and take other steps to keep children apart.
+The revised recommendations represent a turn away from the six-foot standard that has sharply limited how many students some schools can accommodate.
+Some places have had to remove desks, stagger schedules and take other steps to keep children apart.

 Three feet “gives school districts greater flexibility to have more students in for a prolonged period of time,” said Kevin Quinn, director of maintenance and facilities at Mundelein High School in suburban Chicago.